 If I decide to accept this invitation, I would:

 This is an example of when blending in is called for, but because you are not fully participating, you are not required to dress at the level of those who are.
+Sometimes you may be attending, not as a sponsor, but in working mode.

 When choosing your default outfit components, keep in mind that they should fit well, be comfortable, and give you confidence.